View the Ferry Safety Investigation Report

 Rockfish 3’s deckhand was primarily focused on preparing the vessel for overnight shut down and was unaware of the approaching hazard.

-OTSI has made the following recommendations:
+OTSI made the following recommendations:

 JC III Pty Ltd